PhillipBen/BensonWollmanWeselyZombieProject/README.md

 # Benson Wollman Wesely Final Project
 Zombie Survivor apocalypse
+- The goal of this project is to simulate a small game of zombies versus survivors.
+Survivors and zombies take turns attacking each other until one side wins.
+Survivors have lower base stats than zombies, but have help via weapons to even the match.
+Survivors and zombies come in different types to help create interesting matchups.

 # Notes
 - We made some decisions based on the hypothetical continuation of the project.
 One example is using a double for the attack and health.
 The thought behind this is that in a bigger "world" there could be more complicated battle scenarios where you'd need fractions.